Redefining Open Loop in Transit Ticketing with UWB

 Universal Ticketing Agent (UniTiAg) is Part of the Solution

-The TSMP gives the rider an Open-To-Ride Balance (OTRB) associated with a device or a ticketing tool (an app) on it.
+The TSMP gives the rider an Open-To-Ride Balance (OTRB) associated with a device (CRD) and an app on it.
 The OTRB is a money value that can be used to gain access to transit services.
 Through the UniTiAg cloud, the OTRB is shared across all participating transit agencies (TAs).

 The TA’s validator registers the fare associated with the presented riderโ€™s device and the OTRB linked to this device.
 The TA is a seller on one or several TSMPs, and it is paid by the TSMP through the marketplaceโ€™s seller reconciliation process.